ssube/onnx-web/docs/user-guide.md

 Enabling this will run GFPGAN and requires a correction model.

 Check out [the GFPGAN Github](https://github.com/TencentARC/GFPGAN) for more details.

+### Blend tab

+The blend tab provides a way to blend two images together by painting a mask.

+The mask can be uploaded or edited directly in the browser.
+The first image will be used as the source for black pixels in the mask and the second image will be used as the source for white pixels.
+Gray values will blend the two.

+Upscaling and correction run after the images have been blended.

 ### Settings tab